-If you smell the distinctive odor of natural gas.
+Notice the distinctive odor of natural gas

 Some people may not be able to smell the odor of natural gas due to a weak sense of smell, becoming used to a smell after long exposure to it or another odor is masking it.
 Certain conditions in pipe and soil can cause odors to fade.